theRAPTLab/gsgo/docs/10-tips/10-tips-lerna.md

 This seems to indicate a bad reference to a package version, as the current package in `lerna.json` is `"0.0.1-alpha.0"`, not `"0.0.0"`.
 I updated them manually and it seemed to work.

-##  Can I use lerna anywhere in the directory structure
+##  Can I use lerna anywhere in the directory structure?

 **Yes** it will walk up the directory tree until it finds a lerna.json.

+## How do I run npm audit in a package?
+I get ELOCKVERIFY errors!

+This is due to npm not liking symlinked files :( The workaround is to use the `npm-audit` utility, which is available at the root of gsgo as a script: `npm run audit`.